1KevinCollin/Machine-Learning-Project---Predicting-Sleeping-and-dreaming-time-of-mamals/README.md

 * Awake: amount of time spent awake (hrs/day, Awake=24-TotalSleep)
 * NonDreaming: slow wave ("nondreaming") sleep (hrs/day)
 * Dreaming: paradoxical ("dreaming") sleep (hrs/day)

+To enhance this dataset, we decided to add the family from the taxonomy for each mamal.

 ## Enhancements